nkchenjx/jcfit/Readme.txt

 Curve fitting for 1D vector with any given model equations.

-Run 'example.m' for an example change your fitting model in the function 'mdl' in 'jcfitf.m'
+Run 'jcfttest.m' for an example change your fitting model in the function 'mdl' in 'jcfitf.m' (moved to older versions 11/2021) if you use custom functions for complicated model or global fitting.

 cite:
 https://pubs.acs.org/doi/abs/10.1021/acs.jpcb.6b05697